arhirapara76/CheckNudityPod/README.md

 ## Usage

-This 'confidence' shows float value from 0 to 100.
+This 'Nudity' shows float value from 0 to 100.

 Step - Pass image to MFNudity's shared object